Insider Sell: CEO and 10% Owne - GuruFocus.com

 Who is David Lazar?

 David Lazar is the CEO and a 10% owner of Titan Pharmaceuticals Inc. He has been with the company since 2018 and has played a significant role in the development and commercialization of the company's products.
-With over 20 years of experience in the pharmaceutical industry, Lazar has a deep understanding of the market and the challenges faced by companies like Titan Pharmaceuticals.
+With his extensive experience in the pharmaceutical industry, Lazar has been instrumental in driving the company's growth and success.

 Valuation